Detroit Free Press Building: Redevelopment

 In September 2016, billionaire developer Dan Gilbert bought the property, through Pyramid Development Co, LLC, for a reported $8.425 million.
 Throughout the next four years, the building was redeveloped into a mixed-use project with 8,000 square feet of retail space, 55,000 square feet of office space, and 105 new apartments.
-The building, renamed "The Press/321", began leasing in September of 2020.
+The building, renamed "The Press/321", began leasing in September 2020.